RizwanRumi/RizwanRumi/README.md

 - 👋 Hi, I’m @RizwanRumi
 - 👀 I’m interested in Programming, Software development, AI
 - 🌱 I’m currently learning Computer Vision, Machine learning and Deep Learning
-- 💞️ I’m looking for a Master Thesis in the field of Software Development, Computer vision and Deep learning
+- 💞️ I’m looking for a Master Thesis in the field of Software Development, Computer Vision, Machine learning and Deep Learning
 - 📫 How to reach me -> rizwan.cse33@gmail.com

 <!---